akaigoro/df4j/df4j-core/README.md

 Actually, the order of these steps can vary.

-We can avoid creating new node classes, if out computation procedures are of standard java functional types like `Function`, `biFunction` etc:
+We can avoid creating new node classes, if our computation procedures are of standard java functional types like `Function`, `BiFunction` etc:

 ```java
     @Test